-Two non-commercial kayaking runs occur on the Middle Yuba River below Our House Diversion Dam.
-The best opportunity for boating both these runs is in spring with adequate runoff.
-The first, and well-known, run is the "Our House Dam Run", which has a typical put-in at Our House Diversion Dam and the takeout is at the Highway 49 bridge.
-The run is a Class III - V run with an optimum flow of 1,000 cfs.
+Two non-commercial kayaking reaches occur on the Middle Yuba River below Our House Diversion Dam.
+The best opportunity for boating both these reaches is in spring with adequate runoff.
+The first, and well-known, run is the "Our House Dam Run," which has a typical put-in at Our House Diversion Dam and the takeout is at the Highway 49 Bridge.
+The run is a Class III - V run with an optimum flow of 1,000 cfs (Holbeck and Stanley 1998).
 Table 7.8.3-10 provides additional details for the whitewater run.
-The second, and lesser-known, run occurs from the Highway 49 bridge downstream to either Colgate Powerhouse or Rices Crossing.
-Taking out at Rices crossing adds 1.5 miles of paddling on mostly flat water with little to no whitewater features (see Existing Whitewater Boating Opportunities in Section 7.8.3.1 above for details on the lower stretch following the confluence with North Yuba River).
+The second and lesser-known run occurs from the Highway 49 Bridge downstream to either Colgate Powerhouse or Rices Crossing.
+Taking out at Rices crossing adds 1.5 mi of paddling on mostly flat water with little to no whitewater features (see Existing Whitewater Boating Opportunities in Section 7.8.4.1 above for details on the lower stretch following the confluence with North Yuba River).
+The area around Rices Crossing is on private land.

 Table 7.8.3-10.
-Known whitewater boating runs on the Middle Yuba River.
+Known whitewater boating reaches on the Middle and mainstem Yuba River.

-Whitewater Run Length (miles) Elevation Range Gradient (feet per mile) Flow Range (cfs) Optimum Flow Range (cfs) Whitewater Classification Our House Dam to Highway 49 8.0 1,958-1,430 65 600-1200 (III-IV+) 1200-2000 (IV-V) 1000 Class III - V Highway 49 to USACE's Englebright Reservoir 12.0 1,430-550 73 600-1000 (kayak) 800 Class IV - V
+Whitewater Run Length (mi) Elevation Range Gradient (ft per mi) Flow Range (cfs) Optimum Flow Range (cfs) Whitewater Classification Our House Dam to Highway 49 8.0 1,958-1,430 65 600-1200 (III-IV+) 1200-2000 (IV-V) 1000 Class III - V Highway 49 to Englebright Reservoir 12.0 1,430-550 73 600-1000 (kayak) 800 Class IV - V